robertrottermann/erp-workbench/help/source/intro.rst

     If you have installed erp-workbench as proposed in the INSTALL.txt these locations are as follows:

     - ~/erp_workbench  ($WB in this documentation)
-        that is where ERPW is installed and site-descriptions are maintained
+        that is where WB is installed and site-descriptions are maintained

     - ~/projects ($PROJECT in this documentation, or $SITE when the site description is meant) This is where for each local site a folder structure is maintained